rrwick/Small-plasmid-Nanopore/method.md

     * The second run had a loop in the plasmid, one instance giving 58,382 bp and two instances giving 58,472 bp.
     * The repeat section was pretty high GC (73%)
   * I therefore believe the Trycycler+Pilon assemblies and am leaving it at 58,472 bp.
+* The 9975 bp plasmid:
+  * Was identical to the one in barcode 4.
+  * Was higher depth in barcode 4 than in barcode 5.
+  * The Illumina read depth is very low.
+  * So I think this one is cross-barcode contamination and I got rid of it.
 * The chromosome had a small (1 bp) difference in a repeat:
     * The Illumina graphs only supported the longer option.
     * Each Trycycler+Pilon assembly had a copy of the longer option.